Geephted/Medical-Student-Report/README.md

 Below is a screen of the Data set
 ![](screenshort.jpg)

--	Data Preprocessing/ Cleaning
+#### Data Preprocessing/Cleaning
 The dataset has undergone some basic preprocessing, including:
-Handling missing values by imputing or removing them based on the context.
+- Handling missing values by imputing or removing them based on the context.
-Removing duplicates and converting data types
+- Removing duplicates and converting data types
-Encoding categorical variables to numerical representations for analysis purposes.
+- Encoding categorical variables to numerical representations for analysis purposes.

 Below is the screen short of the Dataset after it has been properly cleaned
 ![](screenshort.jpg)